1. The size of the wedding reception venue.

 - How many people can it comfortably seat?

 - How large is the dance floor?

 - Is there enough floor space for the cake table and card or gift table?

 - Is there enough room for the DJ to set up?

-The reception halls you look at may be able to seat X amount of people, but then how much room does that leave for the dance floor and other accommodations?
+The reception halls you look at may seat X number of people, but then how much room does that leave for the dance floor and other accommodations?

-If you’re having the reception at the same location as the wedding ceremony, can you set up the seating to allow for a comfortable arrangement for your guests during the ceremony?
+If you have the reception at the same location as the wedding ceremony, can you set up the seating to allow for a comfortable arrangement for your guests during the ceremony?